 If you have questions about this recipe or blog post, please leave a comment below and I will respond as soon as possible.
 Rainbow Nourishments receives a high number of questions through social media and email and is unable to respond to each individual query.
 Comments on this post are more likely to receive a response!

 Mandarin Curd Tart

-- Bake the crust in the oven for 15 minutes or until the edges are golden brown.
+- For both crusts: Bake the crust in the oven for 15 minutes or until the edges are golden brown.
 Set aside and cool.

 - To make the mandarin curd: Add all ingredients to a medium-size saucepan.
 Use a stick blender to blend the ingredients until they are smooth.
 Heat and stir the mixture over medium heat until it has thickened.

 - When the filling has slightly cooled down, pour the mixture into the pie tin.
 Set it aside in the fridge to set for about 2 hours.